-The company is in the process of analyzing the impact of IFRS 9.
-The company has assessed the impact of other standards, amendments to standards, revisions and interpretations.
-Based on the assessment, the above standards, amendments to standards, revisions and interpretations have no material impact on the financial statements of the company as at the reporting date.
+The Company has assessed the impact of standards listed above in addition to other standards, amendments to standards, revisions and interpretations.
+Based on the assessment, these standards, amendments to standards, revisions and interpretations have no material impact on the financial statements of the Company as at the reporting date.